manuGil/online-core/docs/source/georeferencing.rst

       a.
 Out of these 4 maps how many maps have enough information to build a complete spatial reference system in order to digitize correctly the topographic maps?
       b.
 Can a topographic map with coordinates be digitized without knowing the coordinate system?

-.. sectionauthor:: Richard Knippers & Andre Mano Da Silva
+.. sectionauthor:: Richard Knippers, André da Silva Mano & Manuel Garcia Alvarez